evaaliya/albugent-webmcp/README.md

 🌐 **Live Production Application:** [https://albugent-webmcp-6mwn.vercel.app](https://albugent-webmcp-6mwn.vercel.app)

-**Deterministic data governance for a browser-native, human + agent workflow — built from the ground up for the WebMCP Challenge.**
+**Deterministic data governance for a browser-native, human + agent workflow — built for the WebMCP Challenge.**

 Albugent is a client-side data governance dashboard that discovers, profiles, and audits tables across three simulated enterprise domains (healthcare, fiction-retail, and an NYC taxi data pipeline), stored as SQLite files and loaded entirely in-browser via SQLite WASM.
 A person sees a live dashboard.
 An AI agent, through WebMCP tools registered directly on the page, can inspect the exact same computed data and — with explicit human approval — propose and apply real remediations, such as masking detected PII columns.